nylira/nylira/_posts/2012-09-05-effectiveness.markdown

             c #ccc
             transition()

-In larger projects, it's often better to be a little less clever:
+In larger projects, it usually pays to be a little less clever:

     section.markdown
       aside